 Education and pedagogy the world over have constantly evolved to serve the needs of human society.
-The first recorded models of teaching–be it in the gurukuls of India or the academies in Greece–had restricted attendance only to the children of the most fortunate and influential families, high teacher to student ratios, flexible schedules and syllabi that were highly personalized to every student’s (and their parents’) requirements, and a wide span of subjects from astronomy to zoology.
+The first recorded models of teaching–be it in the gurukuls of India or the academies in Greece–had restricted attendance only to the children of the most fortunate and influential families, high teacher to student ratios, flexible schedules, and syllabi that were highly personalized to every student’s (and their parents’) requirements, and a wide span of subjects from astronomy to zoology.
 The students most probably thrived in such a model, but this was far from scalable.
 Formal education remained the realm of the few for centuries, while the bulk of economic output was driven by human labor.

-With the advent of the industrial age, we saw rapid technological transformations that reshaped the meaning of scale in human society–from the steam engine, the radio, the harvester, the satellite, and the internet, machines replaced human labor over all the brute force applications.
-Through this shift, we began to generate a real need for a lot more educated and trained people in the workforce to manage these machines and design better ones.
+With the advent of the industrial age, we saw rapid technological transformations that reshaped the meaning of scale in human society–from the steam engine, the radio, the harvester, the satellite, and the internet, machines replaced human labor the brute force applications.
+Through this shift, we began to generate a real need for many more educated and trained people in the workforce to manage these machines and design better ones.
 This feedback gave rise to the modern education system as we know it–one that looks very much like an assembly line for the many bureaucracies we surround ourselves with today.

-With this intentional expansion of the install base of smart and connected devices, we can create the first universal platform for educational innovation in the world.
+With this intentional expansion of smart and connected devices’ install base, we can create the first universal platform for educational innovation in the world.
 Tech-enabled pedagogical models to enhance formal education can be unleashed at scale by our most innovative companies.
 Levers such as personalized and adaptive learning, multi-format simulations and practice environments, improved data-driven continuous assessments, and lifelong learning and training models will lead to a more capable and productive workforce.

 TV Mohandas Pai is the Chairman of Aarin Capital and the Chairman of Manipal Global Education.
 He previously served as a Board Member and CFO at Infosys.
-He has helped co-found over 10 funds that invest in areas like Deep Technology, Life Sciences, and Education.
+He has helped co-found over 10 funds that invest in Deep Technology, Life Sciences, and Education.

 Pranav Pai is the Founding Partner of 3one4 Capital, an early-stage venture capital fund that leads technology investments in India and the US.
-He was previously the lead Product Manager at EdCast and graduated from Stanford with a Master’s in Electrical Engineering
+He was previously the lead Product Manager at EdCast and graduated from Stanford with a Master’s in Electrical Engineering.